isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/expert-sessions/basic-reports-mar2023.md

 - How can you extend reporting capabilities
 - Examples of reporting on content

 ## Related resources

+- In this session we demonstrated several reports.
+To create similar reports, refer the steps given in the attached document.
+[Download PDF](./assets/aem-guides-expert-session-reports-documentation.pdf)

 - **Feature videos** -  [Experience League](https://experienceleague.adobe.com/docs/experience-manager-guides-learn/videos/output-generation/working-with-reports.html?lang=en)